The Continuum of Estrangement

 Low Contact

-When someone chooses to go "low contact" with a family member, they seem to become more conscious of their efforts to distance themselves from that person and the relationship.
+When someone chooses to go "low contact" with a family member, they become more conscious of their efforts to distance themselves from that person and the relationship.
+Others around them may too.
 They may purposefully call less often, may stop coming over or may avoid holiday events because they don't feel safe (be it emotionally, physically, sexually, etc.) around this person anymore.
-For many people who go "low contact", this is a stage with a lot of conflicting emotions: guilt, confusion, frustration, anger, exhaustion, sleepless nights, freedom, sighs of relief, questioning and anxiety may be present, along with other symptoms.
+For many people who go low contact, this is a stage with a lot of conflicting emotions: guilt, confusion, frustration, anger, exhaustion, sleepless nights, freedom, sighs of relief, questioning and anxiety may be present, along with other symptoms.
+This stage is often a time of great internal and usually external conflict.

 No Contact

-No contact is another stage of estrangement and occurs when a person no longer makes an effort to communicate with their family member(s) for a period of time.
-This could last weeks, months or years depending on the nature of the situation.
+Silence becomes a reality when a person no longer tries to communicate with their family member(s) and doesn't respond to communication from the estranged person or people.
+The silence could last weeks, months or years, depending on the nature of the situation.

-Another example of this - someone who isn't talking to their sibling for a few months over a serious argument may still consider their relationship with their sibling to exist, just not very strongly at the time (no contact); someone who is completely estranged from their sibling would likely feel an immense loss over the relationship, as the emotional connection and meaning between the two no longer exist (complete estrangement - as if the two were strangers).
+An example of the difference is someone who isn't talking to their sibling for a few months over a serious argument but still considers their relationship with their sibling to exist.
+Someone who is completely estranged from their sibling would likely feel a loss over the relationship, similar to if the estranged person had passed away.
+The emotional connection between the two no longer exists.
+They are effectively total strangers.

 Complete Estrangement

-Complete estrangement occurs when a relationship with a family member (which can extend to the entire family) no longer exists.
-When a person is wholly estranged from family, they no longer feel emotionally connected to them.
-Conversations surrounding the birth of a new baby, marriage, a promotion at a job, moving, or otherwise life-changing news are no longer shared with these family members.
-Someone may change their phone number to not be contacted by their family member again.
+Complete estrangement is when a relationship with a family member no longer exists, which may now extend to the entire family.
+When a family member is wholly estranged from the family, they no longer feel emotionally connected to them.
+Conversations surrounding the birth of a new baby, marriage, a promotion at a job, moving, or otherwise life-changing news are no longer available to the estranged parent and family members.
+Someone may change their phone number to ensure calls and texts from their family members stop.
+People may change their name, move geographically, change jobs, or change their place of worship – all with the intent of complete estrangement.

-Complete estrangement is an incredibly heartbreaking experience because, for many people, all they wish is to love and be loved by their family.
-However, certain situations and vast differences in viewpoints may perpetuate a disruptive relationship that jeopardizes someone's happiness, health and well-being - after so long, they may find that their life improves when those family members no longer play a role in their lives.
+Complete estrangement is an incredibly heartbreaking experience because many people wish to love and be loved by their family.
+However, certain situations and vast differences in viewpoints may perpetuate a dysfunctional relationship that jeopardizes someone's happiness, health and well-being.
+The preservation of health and happiness outweighs the pain and injury caused by the relationship.